Abeshith/IMDBDataset-SentimentAnalysis/README.md

 1. **Bag of Words (BoW)**: Represents text data as a matrix of word occurrences.
 2. **TF-IDF Vectorizer**: Computes TF-IDF (Term Frequency-Inverse Document Frequency) features from the text data.
 3. **Word2Vec**: Generates word embeddings from the text corpus.
+4. **Average Word2Vec**: Computes the average vector representation of words in each document.

 ### Machine Learning Models